hyosung11/Launch-School/Courses/journal.md

 07:11 After study session with Alex.
 Going to continue with OOP.

 10:07 Using Anki cards as I copy notes from Launch School into my VS Code Markdown file, so it's going slowly but steadily.

+10:34 Right now some of the terminology of OOP seems circular, but I'm getting it.

+11:21 Studied the Prototype Chain.
+I still have not heard from Greenshades.